 Consistently rated as one of the best stress relief apps on the market today, the Mood Kit app provides research-based stress relief activities for nurses.
 Many nurses have a can-do attitude, and that can make it tough to sit down and focus on meditation or something similar.
 Mood Kit offers plenty of options that allow nurses to check an activity off of their list while also getting the benefit of relieving stress.

-Many nurses thrive when they can chart progress, making Moodfit one of the best app for mental health for busy healthcare workers.
+Many nurses thrive when they can chart progress, making Moodfit one of the best apps for mental health for busy healthcare workers.
 Moodfit allows myriad tracking options and shows how many days in a row users have recorded data.
 Over time, this data can provide insights into changes that may help to improve mental health.

-The app also has options for users to express themselves, use grounding techniques to manage anxiety, and provides step-by-step instructions for dealing with a low mood.
+The app also has options for users to express themselves, use grounding techniques to manage anxiety, and provide step-by-step instructions for dealing with a low mood.
 In times when many nurses find that they’re putting their mental health on the back burner, Moodfit can go a long way in providing small daily activities that can add up to an improvement in mental health over time.

 Omvana is one of the best stress relief apps for nurses due to the fact that it utilizes meditation to impact all areas of life – not just relaxation.
 Nursing school and nursing as a career can be stressful and competitive.
 Many nurses find that using an app like Omvana helps them to focus their efforts on moving forward in their career and/or their education.